 Here are the main differences between each app:

 • Windows: This version of the app has everything PrivateVPN has to offer, including all the security features and protocols.
-It’s also the only app that comes with its application guard feature.
+This app also comes with its Application Guard feature.
 This app is compatible with Windows 7+.

 • Android: This app has most of the same features as the Windows app.
 The main difference is you only get the OpenVPN TCP and UDP protocols.
 I wish it came with Application Guard since apps are so widely used on mobile devices.
 You can set it up on Android 4.0+.

-I’m glad that there’s a full app for Firestick.
+I’m glad that there’s also a full app for Firestick.
 It lets you connect to all the same servers you use with the desktop apps.
-I like to encrypt the connection on my streaming devices since they might contain some of my sensitive information.
-You can also download the APK file for an Android TV, giving you the Android mobile app on your television.
+You can also download the APK file for Android TV, allowing you to run the Android mobile app on your television.

 I wish it offered smart DNS to make it easier to connect game consoles or smart TVs.
 This feature doesn’t give you full encryption.
 Still, it gives you a proxy IP address that’s easy to enter in the settings of just about any WiFi-enabled device.
 Currently, the only way to connect non-compatible televisions or consoles is by connecting PrivateVPN to a router.
-It would also be nice if it sold preinstalled routers like some of its competitors do.
+It would also be beneficial if it sold pre-installed routers, like some of its competitors do.
+You can find VPNs that offer better compatibility in this list.

 PrivateVPN lets you connect 10 devices at the same time, which is quite generous.
 I tested this out by connecting my Windows laptop, Android phone, and 2 iPhones from family members.
 After that, I began streaming on Netflix with every device.
-There was no difference in the quality, so you’ll be able to connect several devices without issues.
+There is no difference in quality, so you can connect multiple devices without issues.

 This will be more than enough connections for most people.
-If you really need to connect more devices, IPVanish gives you unlimited connections on each pricing tier.
+If you need to connect more devices, Private Internet Access offers unlimited connections with each pricing option.

 Pricing